open-mmlab/mmaction2/tools/data/hvu/preparing_hvu.md

 ## Step 5.
 Folder Structure

-After the whole data pipeline for Kinetics-400 preparation. you can get the rawframes (RGB + Flow), videos and annotation files for Kinetics-400.
+After the whole data pipeline for HVU preparation. you can get the rawframes (RGB + Flow), videos and annotation files for HVU.

-In the context of the whole project (for Kinetics-400 only), the *minimal* folder structure will look like:
+In the context of the whole project (for HVU only), the full folder structure will look like:
-(*minimal* means that some data are not necessary: for example, you may want to evaluate kinetics-400 using the original video format.)

 ```
 mmaction2